A core in a star-forming disc as evidence of inside-out growth in the early Universe: Methods

-We obtain a gas-phase metallicity of 12+log(O/H)=$7.86^{+0.09}_{-0.09}$, broadly consistent with that of other galaxies at these redshifts \cite{Sanders_metallicity_2023arXiv230308149S}.
-This is equivalent to a value of log(Z$_{\rm gas}$/Z$_\odot$)=-0.83, so larger than the stellar metallicities inferred for the core and disc from Prospector, but broadly consistent with the average of the gas-phase metallicity inferred for the two.
+We obtain a gas-phase metallicity of 12+log(O/H)=$7.86^{+0.09}_{-0.09}$, broadly consistent with that of other galaxies at these redshifts \cite{Sanders2024}.
+This is equivalent to a value of log(Z$_{\rm gas}$/Z$_\odot$) = -0.83, which is larger than the stellar metallicities inferred for the core and disc from Prospector, but broadly consistent with the average of the gas-phase metallicity inferred for the two with log(Z$_{\rm gas}$/Z$_\odot$)=$-1.46^{+0.72}_{-0.37}$ for the disc and log(Z$_{\rm gas}$/Z$_\odot$)=$-0.955^{+0.54}_{-0.26}$ for the core.